Financial protection in travel can be confusing; here you’ll find a summary of when your money is protected and what you can do when it isn’t.

 The Package Travel and Linked Travel Arrangements Regulations 2018 apply to holiday travel arrangements booked on or after 1 July.
 The new regulations cover two types of travel arrangements – package holidays and linked travel arrangements – which have different levels of protection.
+Other travel arrangements, for example, accommodation only, might not be protected.
 More details, including how the level of protection varies, can be found here.

 You should check with your travel company whether your travel arrangements are protected.

 Don’t rely on travel insurance: very few travel insurance policies cover company failures.
 They cover belongings, delays/cancellations and medical assistance but don’t usually refund you or get you home if your holiday company fails.

 Do ask your travel agent for help: your ABTA travel agent can help you with supplier failure insurance for products and services that are not automatically protected.